klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (i) That the accused has been previously convicted or acquitted of the offense charged, or the case against him was dismissed or otherwise terminated without his express consent.

-**Section 4.
+**§4.
 Amendment of complaint or information.**

 If the motion to quash is based on an alleged defect of the complaint or information which can be cured by amendment, the court shall order that an amendment be made.

 If it is based on the ground that the facts charged do not constitute an offense, the prosecution shall be given by the court an opportunity to correct the defect by amendment.
 The motion shall be granted if the prosecution fails to make the amendment, or the complaint or information still suffers from the same defect despite the amendment.

-**Section 5.
+**§5.
 Effect of sustaining the motion to quash.**

-If the motion to quash is sustained, the court may order that another complaint or information be filed except as provided in section 6 of this Rule.
+If the motion to quash is sustained, the court may order that another complaint or information be filed except as provided in §6 of this Rule.
 If the order is made, the accused, if in custody, shall not be discharged unless admitted to bail.
 If no order is made or if having been made, no new information is filed within the time specified in the order or within such further time as the court may allow for good cause, the accused, if in custody, shall be discharged unless he is also in custody for another charge.

-**Section 6.
+**§6.
 Order sustaining the motion to quash not a bar to another prosecution; exception.**

-An order sustaining the motion to quash is not a bar to another prosecution for the same offense unless the motion was based on the grounds specified in section 3 (g) and (i) of this Rule.
+An order sustaining the motion to quash is not a bar to another prosecution for the same offense unless the motion was based on the grounds specified in §3 (g) and (i) of this Rule.

-**Section 7.
+**§7.
 Former conviction or acquittal; double jeopardy.**

 When an accused has been convicted or acquitted, or the case against him dismissed or otherwise terminated without his express consent by a court of competent jurisdiction, upon a valid complaint or information or other formal charge sufficient in form and substance to sustain a conviction and after the accused had pleaded to the charge, the conviction or acquittal of the accused or the dismissal of the case shall be a bar to another prosecution for the offense charged, or for any attempt to commit the same or frustration thereof, or for any offense which necessarily includes or is necessarily included in the offense charged in the former complaint or information.
 However, the conviction of the accused shall not be a bar to another prosecution for an offense which necessarily includes the offense charged in the former complaint or information under any of the following instances: